 In parallel with that CRP undertook multiple investor roadshows in Europe and Canada and continued to steadily raise working capital from investors there, as well as in New Zealand and Asia.
-CRP has now raised more than \$6 million since the Marine Consent was declined in February 2015.
-During this period, the market capitalisation has recovered from \$2.4 million to over a peak of \$10 million and is presently around \$3.3 million on the TSX.V and \$3.6 million on the NZX.
+CRP has now raised more than \$7.9 million since the Marine Consent was declined in February 2015.
+During this period, the market capitalisation has recovered from \$2.4 million to over a peak of \$10 million and is presently around \$6.2 million on the TSX.V and \$7.5 million on the NZX.

-The cornerstone investors are based in Singapore, Germany and Switzerland and together with the CRP management team hold, directly and indirectly, approximately 30% of the company.
-The rest of the shares are held by more than 1,800 shareholders in nine countries.
+The cornerstone investors are based in Australia, Singapore, Germany and Switzerland and together with the CRP management team hold, directly and indirectly, approximately 53% of the company.
+The rest of the shares are held by more than 3,000 shareholders in nine countries.

-CRP is expecting to raise the funds required to complete the Marine Consent reapplication and to cover the costs of the Environmental Protection Authority hearing to be held in 2021 and 2022.
+CRP is expecting to raise the funds required to complete the Marine Consent reapplication and to cover the costs of the Environmental Protection Authority hearing to be held in 2022.

-It is expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q3, 2021.
-This would lead to an expected grant date of Q2, 2022 and eventual production in mid to late 2024.
+Once the required level of funding has been raised, it is then expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q1, 2022.
+This would lead to an expected grant date of Q1, 2023 and eventual production in mid to late 2025.